15931/ST446/Week01/class/README.md

 * Windows users may also find the following resource useful: [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/).

 ## Note on billing
-When using the Google Cloud Platform (GCP), please always delete your compute engines/clusters and buckets after you are done, otherwise unnecessary cost can be incurred.
+When using GCP, please always delete your compute engines/clusters and buckets after you are done, otherwise unnecessary cost can be incurred.

 ## 0.1 Preparation (before class)
 Before the class, please try do the following: